Full course description

 Cooking Demonstration with instructor Kristen Rasmusssen de Vasquez

-This course is asynchronous, meaning that you can complete everything at your own pace over the 8-week (Oct.
-3 - Nov.
-27) course period.
-There will be recorded lectures and other materials each week, as well as readings and discussion assignments to engage with (all are optional).
+This course is asynchronous, meaning that you can complete everything at your own pace from Oct.
+3 - Dec.
+16. There will be recorded lectures and other materials each week, as well as readings and discussion assignments to engage with (all are optional).
 At the end of the class, you can test your knowledge with an optional quiz.
 You will not receive credits for the course or a certificate of completion.